Rick's Daily Tips

-Question from Michael: I recently bought a new desktop computer with Windows 10 on it to replace the Windows 7 machine I’ve been using for the past six years.
+Question from Michael: I recently bought a new desktop computer with to replace the one I’ve been using for the past six years.

 I’d like to completely disable the installation of updates on the new PC.
 Is it safe to do that?
 I’ve received several conflicting answers to that question.

-Rick’s answer: I can certainly understand your frustration with the update process for Windows 10, Michael.
+Rick’s answer: I can certainly understand your frustration with the update Windows Update process, Michael.
 I happen to share it.

-In fact, I recently wrote an entire blog post complaining about how the Windows 10 update procedure needs a lot of work.
+In fact, I wrote this blog post a while back in which I basically “vented” about how the Windows update procedure needs a lot of work.

 If you plan to never connect your computer to the Internet or install new software on it you can safely disable Windows Updates and never look back.